-Photo credit by Ashley & Justin Photography
+Photo by Niki Baldwin Photography

-4. What is the largest Wedding Destination in the United States?
+4. What is the largest wedding destination in the United States?

 Answer: Las Vegas with over 114k weddings a year (Hawaii ranks second).
 Unsurprisingly, Nevada also holds the record for the highest divorces.

 5. Which month is the least popular to get married in?

 Answer: January (about 4.7% of weddings a year, June being the highest at over 10%).

 6. Who started the white wedding dress trend in the Western world?

 Answer: Queen Victoria (during her wedding in 1840 to Prince Albert).

 7. What culture began to exchanging of rings?

 8. In Jewelry, a sapphire ring means what?